Virtual Side Event of the 6th Annual Multi-stakeholder Forum on Science Technology and Innovation for the Sustainable Development Goals

 May 3, 2021 – 9:30am EST

 The social sector and engineering fields are in a state of evolution and rapid growth fueled by digital connectivity.
 Solution development and delivery increasingly spans technical disciplines, cultures, and socio-economic conditions.
-With the Sustainable Development Goals (SDG) targets less than a decade away, engineers equipped with the necessary training and high-quality information are now, more than ever, needed on the frontline of social change.
-Mounting evidence, especially during global response to the COVID-19 pandemic, demonstrates the critical role that digital platforms and networks play in activating engineering talent and accelerating sustainable solutions.
+With the target deadline for the Sustainable Development Goals (SDG) less than a decade away, engineers equipped with the necessary training and high-quality information are now, more than ever, needed on the frontline of social change.
+Mounting evidence demonstrates the critical role that digital platforms and networks play in activating engineering talent and accelerating sustainable solutions.
 The potential of enabling technology is relational, though; it works within the context of existing projects and cannot generally be delivered by any single stakeholder.
 Ensuring impact therefore rests on developing high-functioning partnerships with key stakeholders, particularly across the private and public spheres.

-At the Sixth Annual UN Multistakeholder Forum on Science, Technology and Innovation Forum, Engineering for Change, ASME, and ITU are hosting a session designed to create a better understanding of how enabling technologies can be used to develop and deploy human infrastructure, strengthen stakeholder partnerships, accelerate innovation and contribute to building better through the SDGs.
-The programme will incorporate multistakeholder speakers from business, NGOs, government, academia, and cross-sector organizations, as well as front-line entrepreneurs from the communities where projects are being implemented, the event will take an ecosystem approach, integrating lessons learned from the pandemic and yield practical insights.
+At the Sixth Annual UN Multistakeholder Forum on Science, Technology and Innovation Forum, Engineering for Change, ASME, and ITU are hosted a session designed to create a better understanding of how enabling technologies can be used to develop and deploy human infrastructure, strengthen stakeholder partnerships, accelerate innovation and contribute to building better through the SDGs.
+The program incorporated multistakeholder speakers from business, NGOs, government, academia, and cross-sector organizations, as well as front-line entrepreneurs from the communities where projects are being implemented.
+The event took an ecosystem approach, integrating lessons learned from the pandemic, and yielded practical insights.

 Dr. Evan Thomas is the Director of the Mortenson Center in Global Engineering and holds the Mortenson Endowed Chair in Global Engineering at the University of Colorado at Boulder.
 He is a tenured Associate Professor jointly appointed in the Civil, Environmental and Architectural Engineering and the Aerospace Engineering Sciences Departments, and an affiliate faculty in Environmental and Occupational Health at the Colorado School of Public Health.
 Evan is a currently a member of the NASA and USAID SERVIR Applied Sciences Team.
 Evan has a PhD in Aerospace Engineering Sciences from the University of Colorado at Boulder, is a registered Professional Engineer, and has a Masters in Public Health from the Oregon Health and Science University.